Teager-Kaiser Energy Methods For EEG Feature Extraction In Biomedical Applications

-All recordings were segmented into overlapping windows, where window length and overlap ratio were determined from the characteristics of each individual dataset, as summarized in Table~\ref{tab:dataset_info}.
-Out of the three datasets, SEED was provided in a preprocessed format, which included manual removal of EMG and EOG artifacts, notch filtering at 50\,Hz and lowpass filtering at 75 Hz~\cite{invastigating_critical}.
-For the rest of the datasets, we applied a similar pipeline that involved Independent Component Analysis (ICA) to remove EKG artifacts in TUEP and EOG artifacts in BCI-IV 2a.
-Then, notch filtering was applied at 60~Hz for TUEP and 50~Hz for BCI-IV 2a to eliminate powerline interference.
+All recordings were segmented into fixed-length windows using dataset-specific lengths and overlap ratios chosen according to the characteristics and experimental protocols of each dataset.
+For BCI-IV\,2a, the 4s motor imagery interval per trial was used, SEED was segmented into 20s windows with 50\% overlap, and TUEP into 10s non-overlapping windows.
+SEED was provided in a preprocessed format, which included manual removal of EMG and EOG artifacts, notch filtering at 50\,Hz and lowpass filtering at 75\,Hz~\cite{invastigating_critical}.
+For the other two datasets, we applied a similar pipeline that involved Independent Component Analysis (ICA) to remove EKG artifacts in TUEP and EOG artifacts in BCI-IV\,2a.
+Then, notch filtering was applied at 60~Hz for TUEP and 50~Hz for BCI-IV\,2a to eliminate powerline interference.
 Finally, all signals were highpass-filtered at 0.5~Hz.

 Before TKEO-based feature extraction, each EEG segment was decomposed into five narrowband components using bandpass filtering corresponding to the canonical EEG bands.
-Within the frequency

-range of each canonical band we applied filterbanks of 25 filters (SEED, BCI-IV 2a) and 12 filters (TUEP, due to computational constraints), see also Table~\ref{tab:dataset_info}.
+Within both the frequency range of each canonical band and the raw signal we applied a filterbank of 12 filters, as per~\cite{zlatintsi2012}.